lanquarden/hiking-mcp/README.md

 # 🏔️ Hiking MCP Server

-This is an MCP (Modular Command Processor) server that allows you to search for hiking routes on **Wikiloc**, using geographic and textual queries.
+This is an MCP (Modular Command Processor) server that allows you to search for hiking trails on **Wikiloc**, using geographic and textual queries.

 ---